Canon's best all-purpose lenses

 |

-As you can see, I’ve decided to add the Sigma 30mm f/1.4 DC DN Contemporary to this list because it’s very close to a full-frame 50mm.
-As already mentioned, it’s a very interesting focal length for street and portrait photography, thanks to the large f/1.4 aperture.
-What’s more, I think the price is more than right (under €400).
-I’d even go so far as to say that it’s a good investment for shooting in a variety of situations, including low light.
+As you can see, I’ve decided to add the Sigma 30mm f/1.4 DC DN Contemporary to this list because it is very close to a full-frame 50mm equivalent on Canon APS-C. As already mentioned, it is a very interesting focal length for street and portrait photography, thanks to the large f/1.4 aperture.
+What’s more, I think the price is more than reasonable.
+I’d even go so far as to say that it is a good investment for shooting in a variety of situations, including low light.

 Here’s a table showing the characteristics of these last two lenses.
 I hope it helps you make your choice!